The board governance is supported by two committees

 Committee Terms of Reference

-The Bòrd comprises of the Interim Chair and nine Members who meet regularly throughout the year.
+The Board comprises of the Chair and five Members who meet regularly throughout the year.

-Members of the Bòrd are appointed by Scottish Ministers.
-The normal term of office for a non-executive Bòrd member is four years, although lengths of appointments may be varied to ensure continuity of Bòrd membership.
+Members of the Board are appointed by Scottish Ministers.
+The normal term of office for a non-executive Board member is four years, although lengths of appointments may be varied to ensure continuity of Board membership.

-The Bòrd is responsible for the overall management, strategic direction, maintaining sound risk management and internal control systems, succession planning and performance of the body.
+The Board is responsible for the overall management, strategic direction, risk management and internal control systems, succession planning and performance of the body.
 It discharges its responsibilities through regular scheduled meetings and ad hoc meetings, as may be required.
-The Bòrd has reserved specific matters to itself for determination and approval which include strategic issues, the risk profile of the body, approval of the annual budget, awarding of material contracts and succession planning for senior management.
+The Board has reserved specific matters to itself for determination and approval which include strategic issues, the risk profile of the body, approval of the annual budget, awarding of material contracts and succession planning for senior management.

 Mairi MacInnes has numerous roles within her local community relating to Gaelic language and education spanning early years, primary and adult learning.
 Mairi, former head teacher of Sgoil an Iochdair, was also a member of the 1+2 Approach to Language Learning Group in the Western Isles.
 Mairi is Chair of Ceòlas Uibhist Ltd, the highly acclaimed Gaelic arts organisation.
 She has also sat on the board of a number of national organisations, such as the Scottish Arts Council and Comataidh Craoladh Gàidhlig.
 She was the founding member of Cothrom and a founder member and development worker for Fèis Tìr a’ Mhurain.

 Johan Smith is a native Gaelic speaker from Barvas, Lewis, and studied Gaelic and Sociology at Aberdeen University.
 During her involvement in cultural tourism, and while working as an Education Development Officer, Johan visited many communities throughout the country supporting local initiatives.
-She is familiar with the multi-disciplinary approach to Gaelic development through her role as a simultaneous translator at local and national events.
 Working as a copy-editor and proof-reader over the last 25 years have seen her make a valuable contribution to many of the resources the Gaelic publishing sector has produced.
 Johan brings to the board first-hand experience of working within the Gaelic community and meeting the challenges of generating support for Gaelic in areas where the importance of the language is, as yet, less recognised.

 Jennifer is a play leader with Cròileagan Dhùn Èideann.
 Jennifer is a Gaelic learner, recently graduating with a BA in Gaelic and Development from Sabhal Mòr Ostaig.
 Jennifer is an active committee member of Comann nam Pàrant Dhùn Èideann and served as its convener for two years during the successful campaign for a dedicated Gaelic school in Edinburgh.
 Jennifer is currently co-producing the City of Edinburgh Council’s Gaelic Language Plan and is a member of the organising committee of Mòd Ionadail Dhùn Èideann.